sammosummo/fur-jekyll-template/_products/giraffe.md

 ---
-name: Gerald the Giraffe
+name: Hoodie
 description_markdown: >-
-  Gerald the giraffe isn't particularly spiritual but he has a long neck which can help you in a pinch.
+  Slip this hoodie on in the cooler evenings this summer, you'll be warm while still maintaining an element of cool thanks to the Henry logo across your chest!

-  Slim Fit, 5oz 100% Cotton T-Shirt.
+  Slim Fit, hoodie, multiple sizes available.
 garment_type:
 price: '9.00'
 sku: giraffe